nishantnayar/prefect-trading/README.md

 - MLflow server runs with PostgreSQL backend for persistence
 - Model experiments and artifacts are tracked and versioned
 - Periodic rebaselining is orchestrated as part of Prefect flows
+- **PyTorch GRU Implementation**: New PyTorch-based GRU models with MLflow integration
 - See [Architecture Decisions](docs/architecture-decisions.md) for rationale and future plans

 ## 🛠️ Prerequisites